Ben Parr: Awards

 In 2010, Parr was named a "Technology Industry Trendsetter, Luminary & Chronicler" by the Public Relations Society of America.

 In 2011, Parr was named one of the top 10 tech journalists in the world by Say Media.
 Parr was also named San Francisco's coolest social media geek by SF Weekly.

-In 2012, Parr was named to the Forbes 30 Under 30, along with DominateFund co-founders Matt Schlicht and Mazy Kazerooni.

 In 2013, Parr was designated as a fellow of the Tribeca Film Festival's Disruption foundation.

 In 2015, Parr was named one of the top 10 Internet of Things experts by Inc. Magazine alongside Tony Fadell, Chris Sacca and others.
 He was also named by Huffington Post as one of 10 people to know in Silicon Valley.

 Personal life

 In February 2018, Parr began dating playwright Deborah Yarchun.
 In March 2023, the two were engaged.
-They married in April 2024 in Yarchun’s hometown of Austin, Texas.
+They married in April 2024 in Yarchun's hometown of Austin, Texas.